 Frequently Asked Questions (FAQ)

 Yes.
-If you are charged with a non-academic offence, retaining legal representation is strongly encouraged.
+If you wish to appeal the decision of a Hearing Officer, retaining legal representation is strongly encouraged.
 (See Finding Legal Representation to locate legal assistance)

 The ADFG Office will try to establish a hearing date convenient for all parties.
 Sometimes, the parties agree on a schedule beforehand.
 The ADFG Office then sends you the Notice of Non-Academic Discipline Appeal Hearing, in which the following information is provided: